francois/piston/README.txt

 * <tt>piston:locked</tt>: The revision at which this folder is locked.
 If this property is set and non-blank, Piston will skip the folder with an appropriate message.

-= Dependencies

-Piston depends on the following libraries:

-* yaml
-* uri
-* fileutils